Massive US economic rescue plan is only the start, experts say - RFI

 - Avoiding a deeper crisis -

-Democrats and Republicans in the Senate worked through the night to reach an agreement, and are expected to vote on it later Wednesday, after which it must go to the House of Representatives for final approval before President Donald Trump can sign it into law.
+Democrats and Republicans in the Senate worked through the night to approve the package, which now goes to the House of Representatives for final approval before President Donald Trump can sign it into law.

-"It is a good bill.
-Does it have everything we need?
-No," the Senate's top Democrat Chuck Schumer said.
-"America needed huge help quickly and I think we have risen to that occasion."
+"It protects all American workers," Treasury Secretary Steven Mnuchin said Thursday on CNBC, calling on lawmakers to pass the bill quickly -- and do so unanimously.

-He pointed to what he called "unemployment insurance on steroids," the expansion of benefits for those who have lost their jobs that increases payments by $600 a week, extends aid by a month to four months, and eliminates a one-week waiting period before benefits begin.
+"The American workers and American public and American business, they need the money now.
+So this is not the time to debate a bill that passed with every single vote."

 "The plan itself is essential to avoid a deeper crisis than what we are going through," Gregory Daco of Oxford Economics told AFP.